 With interval scales, you can calculate the mean and standard deviation for the central tendency and variability measures, respectively.
 However, the median and interquartile range can be more appropriate for skewed distributions.

 The coefficient of variation is not valid for this type of measurement because it incorporates a ratio, which leads us to the next section!

 Related post: Skewed Distributions

-Ratio scales typically use continuous data.
+Ratio scales can be continuous or discrete data.
+When it is discrete, it’s usually a count.
 For this level of measurement, intervals are still meaningful.
 Additionally, these variables have zero measurements representing a lack of the attribute.
 For example, zero kilograms indicates a lack of weight.
 Consequently, measurements ratios are valid for these scales.
 30 kg is three times the weight of 10 kg.
 You can add, subtract, multiply, and divide values on a ratio scale.

 Examples of ratio scales include temperature in Kelvin (with its absolute zero that represents no temperature), height, weight, speed, and time periods.